syncfusion-content/windowsforms-docs/WindowsForms/CommandBar/Getting-Started.md

 ### Creating the project

-Create a new Windows Forms project in the Visual Studio to display the CommandBars with functionalities.
+Create a new Windows Forms project in the Visual Studio to display the CommandBar with functionalities.

 ## Adding control via Form designer